-The statutory basis for this rule, entitled 7-1-1 Dual Status Disclosure, is § 12-61-910.3, C.R.S.
+The statutory basis for this rule, entitled 7-1-1 Dual Status Disclosure, is section 12-61-910.3, C.R.S.

-The notice proposes to update rule 7-1-1.
+This notice proposes to update rule 7-1-1.
 The rule requires mortgage loan originators to inform borrowers if they are also acting as the real estate broker on their transaction.

-Colorado statutes require mortgage loan originators, before providing mortgage services to the borrower, to disclose all facts material to the transaction.
-The Director has determined that individuals who operate with dual status licenses as real estate brokers and mortgage loan originators shall disclose this fact to the borrower.
-Additionally, this rule creates a new disclosure form that notifies borrowers of an individuals dual status and of their right to shop for alternate services.
+Colorado statutes require mortgage loan originators, before providing mortgage services to the borrower, to disclose all material facts associated with the transaction.
+The Board has determined that individuals who operate with dual status licenses as real estate brokers and mortgage loan originators on the same transaction shall disclose this fact to the borrower.
+Additionally, this rule creates a new disclosure form that notifies borrowers of an individual's dual status and of the borrower's right to shop for alternate services.